-You will be required to recover in our recovery area either on a trolley and will stay in the department for up to 4 hours after the procedure.
+You will be required to recover in our recovery area either on a trolley or chair and will stay in the department for 1-2 hours after the procedure.
 The nurses will carry out routine observations, blood pressure, pulse and monitoring of the skin entry point, to ensure there is no bleeding.
-We will provide you with something to eat and drink if required after the biopsy.
 Please arrange for someone to pick you up and take you home and remain with you for 24 hours following the procedure, as you must not drive or use public transport or be at home alone.